wanqian-chen/Project3-Wanqian/get-info/README.md

 # Individual-Project3

 ## Project Description
-This is a project through which you can get time or date of some countries.
+This is a serverless application through which you can get time or date of some countries.

 ## Usage